-- An outline of their plans are for the organisation or their vision for EGP, specifically as FYEG nominee - Detailed CV, highlighting their experiences in FYEG and FYEG Member Organisations - A nomination letter from the Member Organisation they belong(ed) to.
-If that is not possible the Member Organisation, of which the candidate is from, must provide an explanation for the rejection of nomination and the possible candidate has the right to provide a letter of justification. - 897 Further requirements and procedure: - A committee for a pre-selection of the candidates will be set up.
-The committee will consist of 4 people: one current/former FYEG EC member, a current/former FYEG Co-Spokesperson, a current/former FYEG Secretary General, and one full Member Organisation representative). - Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
-These candidates will be given an interview if this is possible. - The committee will assess the candidates' experience and skills. - Candidates are expected to present themselves at the General Assembly.
-The final decision on the nominee of FYEG to the EGP Committee is made by the General Assembly. - In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the General Assembly, but the candidacy will not be endorsed by the EC. - 913 Financial Control and Advisory Committee: - 914 Candidates for the Financial Control and Advisory Committee shall provide:
+An outline of their plans are for the organisation or their vision for EGP, specifically as FYEG nominee

+908 Detailed CV, highlighting their experiences in FYEG and FYEG Member 909 Organisations

+A nomination letter from the Member Organisation they belong(ed) to.
+If that is not possible the Member Organisation, of which the candidate is from, must provide an explanation for the rejection of nomination and the possible candidate has the right to provide a letter of justification.

+914 Further requirements and procedure:

+A committee for a pre-selection of the candidates will be set up.
+The committee will consist of 4 people: one current/former FYEG EC member, a current/former FYEG Co-Spokesperson, a current/former FYEG Secretary General, and one full

+918 Member Organisation representative).

+Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
+These candidates will be given an interview if this is possible.

+923 The committee will assess the candidates' experience and skills.

+Candidates are expected to present themselves at the General Assembly.
+The final decision on the nominee of FYEG to the EGP Committee is made by the General Assembly.

+927 In case a candidate is not recommended by the committee, they will still be able 928 to apply for the position and present themselves at the General Assembly, but 929 the candidacy will not be endorsed by the EC.

+- 930 Financial Control and Advisory Committee:

+- 931 Candidates for the Financial Control and Advisory Committee shall provide:

+- 932 A motivation letter, highlighting their experience in financial management

+- 933 Detailed CV

+- 934 Ecosprinter Editorial Board:

+- 935 Candidates for the Financial Control and Advisory Committee shall provide:

+- 936 A motivation letter

+- 937 Detailed CV

-915 • A motivation letter, highlighting their experience in financial management 916 • Detailed CV 917 Ecosprinter Editorial Board: 918 Candidates for the Financial Control and Advisory Committee shall provide: 919 • A motivation letter 920 • Detailed CV 921 Meeting rules to the General Assembly 922 923 924 These meeting rules regulate the formal sessions of the General Assembly.
+- 938 Meeting rules to the General Assembly

+These meeting rules regulate the formal sessions of the General Assembly.
 The goal of these meeting rules is to make sure that all participants have an as similar understanding of the formalities of the General Assembly as possible.

+942 Presidency

-925 Presidency 926 927 928 929 930 931 The General Assembly is presided over by the Presidency.
+The General Assembly is presided over by the Presidency.
 The Presidency consists of four to six people, who must not be candidates to any positions at the General Assembly.
 In line with the Internal Rules and Procedures, the Presidency is selected by the Executive Committee by an open-call.
 The General Assembly confirms the Presidency proposed by the Executive Committee before any other decisions are made.

-932 933 934 The Presidency should elect a chair among themselves.
+The Presidency should elect a chair among themselves.
 The Chair is the main point of contact for the Executive Committee and the Office during and after the General Assembly.

-935 936 937 The chair is responsible for making sure that the rest of the Presidency delivers their tasks assigned to the General Assembly (adopted resolutions, minutes, votes and voting cards, and other adopted documents) are finalised handed over the Office and the Executive Committee in the following month after the General Assembly.
+The chair is responsible for making sure that the rest of the Presidency delivers their tasks assigned to them and that all the documents related to the General Assembly (adopted resolutions, minutes, votes and voting cards, and other adopted documents) are finalised handed over the Office and the Executive

+956 Committee in the following month after the General Assembly.

-940 The Presidency:
+957 The Presidency:

-- chairs the meetings and discussions at the General Assembly - 942 prepares the resolutions, amendments and voting procedures for the General 943 Assembly - is responsible for taking the minutes of the General Assembly - decides who speaks, who takes part in discussion and who can also be suspended from discussions. - Can call emergency sessions to the agenda.
-However this change would need confirmation by a simple two-thirds majority of the full members. - 949 Agenda: - The agenda of the General Assembly is adopted with a simple majority on the first day of the General Assembly.
+958 chairs the meetings and discussions at the General Assembly prepares the resolutions, amendments and voting procedures for the GeneralAssembly

+961 is responsible for taking the minutes of the General Assembly

+962 decides who speaks, who takes part in discussion and who can also be suspended 963 from discussions.

+Can call emergency sessions to the agenda.
+However this change would need confirmation by a simple two-thirds majority of the full members.

+966 Agenda:

+The agenda of the General Assembly is adopted with a simple majority on the first day of the General Assembly.